Gahanna, Ohio, Wage Garnishment Lawyer

 If you are experiencing financial difficulties and fear that your wages or income are/or may be subject to garnishment, a personal bankruptcy filing can provide the protection you need.
 When you file under Chapter 7 or Chapter 13, an automatic stay immediately goes into effect, preventing your creditors from taking any legal action to collect a debt.

-At the office of Robert L. Caplan Attorney at Law, I have worked closely with individuals throughout the Columbus area for more than 15 years.
+At the office of Robert L. Caplan Attorney at Law, I have worked closely with individuals throughout the Columbus area, providing bankruptcy representation, for more than two decades.
 I understand the stress and anxiety that come with financial challenges.
 I take the time to listen carefully to your questions and concerns, so that I can identify all your options and help you take the right steps to protect your future.

 I have considerable experience assisting people who face garnishment proceedings, people who need assistance with credit card debt relief, or people who have other extensive debt problems.
 I handle all matters related to the filing of a Chapter 7 or Chapter 13 bankruptcy.
 I will help you determine whether you qualify for permanently discharging certain debts under Chapter 7 or whether you must reorganize under Chapter 13.
 I will help you understand what debts can be extinguished in a Chapter 7, as well as what assets you can keep.
 I will also help you put together a reorganization plan under Chapter 13 that is within your means.